 First, I’m clearly not a healthcare expert, but it’s reasonable to expect news of the CV outbreak to get worse before better.
 Looking at how CV unraveled in other regions provides an idea of how things may escalate.
 In the near-term, even if CV is contained increasing testing may still lead to a “spike” in the number of cases.
 This is not a reason for panic, it’s just setting realistic expectations.

 The negative news flow will likely further impact markets.
 With that in mind, we should recognize the current bear market has not been severe relative to history.
 For example, the average bear market loss over the past 60 years was -36% (median of -34%), based on the S&P 500.
 That means current losses haven’t even reached “average” levels.
-Consider that the US stock market lost 57% during the Great Financial Crisis.
-And during the Great Depression, losses reached 86%.
+Consider that the US stock market fell more than -50% during the Great Financial Crisis.
+And during the Great Depression, losses exceeded -80%.

 WHAT INVESTORS CAN DO

 I wish we could find cures for both COVID-19 and bear markets, but I suspect we will only discover one.
 With no cure for market volatility, the natural instinct is to panic.
 As such, it’s important to remain calm, to view the situation from the right perspective, and to focus on simple, practical actions we can control to influence outcomes.

 It’s not a groundbreaking approach, but like the CDC’s public advisory for COVID-19, the best defense in a highly uncertain situation often boils down to simple, common sense recommendations like “wash your hands with soap and water.”
 Here are some simple suggestions for investors.